cygnus666/Circuit-Sword/Configure-OSD.md

+_Note that this only applies to versions running the `cs-osd` service.
+If you are running the `cs-hud` service (where there is a menu pop up when you hold the MODE button) then these currently do not apply and will come in a future update_
 ### Move around icons

 In a default setup the OSD icons sit right at the extreme edge of the screen, which may cause them to sit outside the border of your display lens, easy to fix.